-Trump Organization to Panama’s President: Help Us, Or Face ‘Repercussions’
+Trump Organization to Panama’s President: Help Us, or Face ‘Repercussions’

 The move backfired as an arbitrator ruled days later against reinstating the Trump Organization, though he agreed that the company should not have been kicked out while the arbitration was ongoing.

-A Varela spokesman told the Post that he is still “evaluating the issue,” and had not decided wether to intervene.
-Multiple government officials were copied on the letter, and an a spokesman for Panama’s Ministry of Foreign Affairs dismissed the request, saying, “this is about differences between businesses, a case already attended by the court.
+A Varela spokesperson told the Post that he is still “evaluating the issue,” and had not decided wether to intervene.
+Multiple government officials were copied on the letter, and a spokesperson for Panama’s Ministry of Foreign Affairs dismissed the request, saying, “this is about differences between businesses, a case already attended by the court.
 This is not a bilateral matter between governments and not even a political issue.”

 The Trump Organization released a statement on behalf of Britton and Iglesias, saying the letter was a “common” and “routine” legal tactic, and they had not sought their client’s approval before sending it.